g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

   2804:db8:888::/48       fe80::205:8601:2d71:9500                65502 888 I
 * 2804:2002::/48          fe80::205:8601:2d71:9500                65502 I
 ```
-And, everything looks ok!
-But, let's test this.
-For our IPv6 peerings, let's export the fd10:faca:f0fa::/48, this way, we can test the connectivity with our loopbacks.
-So, we need to add one more term in our export policy:
+And everything seems fine!
+But let's test this.
+For our IPv6 peerings, we will export fd10:faca:f0fa::/48, this way we can test connectivity with our loopbacks.
+Therefore, we need to add one more term to our export policy:
 ```
 set routing-options rib inet6.0 aggregate route fd10:faca:f0fa::/48 as-path aggregator 65020 10.0.0.3
 set policy-options policy-statement Saida-P2 term v6 from route-filter fd10:faca:f0fa::/48 exact